-A preparatory session will then be scheduled with the therapist facilitating your medicine experience.
-This is an hour-long session where you will receive more important information about what to expect on the day of the medicine session, how to navigate the experience and guidelines around safely preparing for the medicine.
+Following your initial consult, a preparatory session will then be scheduled with the therapist facilitating your medicine experience.
+This is a 50 minute session during which you will receive more information about what to expect on the day of the medicine session, how to navigate the experience and guidelines around safely preparing for the medicine.
 This is also an important time to ask questions and gain trust and comfort with your therapist.
 Your first medicine session will be scheduled within a week of your prep session.
+You will be given a document outlining important instructions to follow in the days leading up to, and the day of, your medicine session.

 The current data recommends 4-6 medicine sessions.
 At Bird's Eye Wellness, each session is accompanied by an integration therapy session.
-Integration refers to the solidifying of insights, meaning-making out of the experience, and inviting these new beliefs and changes into our day to day life.
-It is arguably one of the most important aspects in sustaining the benefits offered by KAP.
+Integration refers to the solidifying of insights, making meaning from your experience, and weaving these new beliefs and changes into our day to day life.
+It is arguably one of the most important aspects in sustaining the benefits offered by KAP and why our model emphasizes this holistic and integrated approach, rather than offering ketamine as a stand-alone treatment.
+Some individuals may opt for "booster" sessions to support them in sustaining benefits gained or to seek additional growth/healing.
+This can be in either individual or group sessions.